xphx/master-thesis/introduction.typ

 Next, I did an in-depth analysis of the performance profile using Apple Instruments to identify bottlenecks and discover optimization opportunities in all parts of the pipeline.
 As part of this, I have for example come up with two crucial optimizations for curve flattening (as explained in @flatten_opt) that lead to drastic speedups.

 In order to support SIMD, I made major contributions to the fearless_simd#footnote[https://github.com/linebender/fearless_simd (accessed on 03.10.2025)] library to support the necessary arithmetic operations for NEON and SSE4.2.
-Using that I rewrote the flattening, strips generation, fine rasterization and packing stages (see @overview_pipeline) to actually make use of SIMD.
+Using that, I rewrote the flattening, strips generation, fine rasterization and packing stages (see @overview_pipeline) to actually make use of SIMD.

 The last major contribution implementation-wise was the multi-threaded rendering mode.
 This included coming up with the right architecture as well as experimenting with different approaches and synchronization primitives to support the design.